How to Determine the Proper Size of Wire & Cable for Electrical Wiring Installation?

 The following step by step guide will show you how to find the right size of cable and wire or any other conductor for electrical wiring installation with solved examples (in both British or English and SI System i.e. Imperial and Metric System respectively).

 Keep in mind that it is very important to select proper wire size while sizing a wire for electrical installations.
-An inappropriate size of wire for bigger loads current may create chaos which leads to failure of the electrical equipment, hazardous fire and serious injuries.
+An inappropriate size of wire for bigger loads having high current may create chaos which leads to failure of the electrical equipment, hazardous fire and serious injuries.

 Voltage Drop in Cables